jedypod/ociogen/README.md

 #### `active_colorspaces`

-This is a list of colorspace `shortname`s (must match the `shortname` field in `colorspaces.yaml`).
+This is a list of colorspace `shortname`s (must match the `shortname` field in the `colorspaces` definitions, typically loaded from `colorspaces.yaml`).
 Only colorspaces whose `shortname` appears in this list will be included in the generated OCIO config.
-If this list is missing or empty in the YAML, *all* colorspaces defined in `colorspaces.yaml` will be considered active (this behaviour might differ slightly between CLI and GUI initial load).
+If this list is missing or empty in the YAML, *all* defined colorspaces will be considered active.

 *   Example:
     ```yaml